MinikPLayer/AvaloniaPlanner/README.md

 # AvaloniaPlanner
 A simple planner app created using the Avalonia Framework.

-Created mostly for learning purposes, but it's a usable project.
+Created mostly for learning purposes, but it's pretty usable as a planner app.